microsoft/Mastering-the-Marketplace/saas/README.md

 - Why to have this specialized HTTPS endpoint
 - POST events one may receive on the webhook
 - Flow models of how to handle requests
-- Potential fully implemented webhook architectures
+- Potential fully implemented solution architectures

 And more!
 Consider watching this video before moving on to the code-based modules for implementing and securing a SaaS offer webhook.